 Welcome to our Mental Health Toolkit

 Our Mental Health Toolkit is designed to describe ways in which you can manage your mental wellbeing.
-You can click through to sections that appeal to you, or work your way through each chunk.
+You can click through to sections that appeal to you or work your way through each section.

 If you feel like you may require further support with your mental health, please contact your GP.
 It is important to note: just because you may wish to improve your mental wellbeing does not mean that you have a mental illness.

 What is Mental Health?

 Mental health refers to behavioural, cognitive, and emotional wellbeing.
 It is all about how an individual thinks, feels and behaves; therefore when we look to improve our mental health & wellbeing, we often focus on changing or adapting our thoughts, feelings and behaviours.

 Our mental health can be affected by stressors and events that may happen in our lives and it fluctuates over the course of our life.
 We will all go through patches in our life where we feel quite stressed or low and might need to change something to make ourselves feel content again.

 Mental wellbeing, just like physical wellbeing, is something that we can all work to improve no matter what state our current wellbeing is in.
 We should tend to our mental wellbeing in the same way that we would tend to our physical wellbeing: regularly, with the best intentions, and in a way that suits us that we can enjoy.